 This is a permanent grade assigned when you reach a distinguished level of achievement on the stated criteria for mastery of a project.

 This is a permanent grade assigned when you meet or exceed the stated criteria for mastery of a project.
+Once this grade has been assigned, students may not reattempt a project.

 This is a permanent grade assigned in UW Flexible Option programs when you complete part, but not all, of the requirements toward mastery by the end of the subscription period.
 This grade is permanent but does not count toward degree attainment or calculation of grade point average.